Xalgorithms/general-documentation/setup/fedora.md

 gem install bundler
 ```

 Having successfully installed Ruby 2.4.2 and bundler, the remainder of the process will be automated with bundler.
-Running bundler in the `lib-rules-parse-ruby` directory will install all other dependencies automatically.
+Running bundler in *both* the `lib-rules-parse-ruby` and `lib-rules-int-scala` directories will install all other dependencies automatically.
 ```sh
 bundle install
 ```